Aleksandar Tonev: International career

 On 4 September 2009, Tonev scored his first goal for the Bulgaria U21 in the 3–0 home win against Kazakhstan U21 in a UEFA European Under-21 Football Championship qualifier.
 On 9 September 2009, he was sent off for a dangerous tackle on Guillermo Molins in the 90th minute of the 1–2 away loss to Sweden U21.
 On 9 February 2011, Tonev scored a goal in a friendly match against Cameroon.

-Tonev made his debut for the Bulgarian national team in a 0–1 home loss against Wales on 11 October 2011.
+Tonev made his debut for the Bulgaria national team in a 0–1 home loss against Wales on 11 October 2011.
 On 22 March 2013, he scored his first international goals as he netted a hat-trick (the first one in his career) during a 6–0 home win over Malta in the World Cup 2014 qualifying match.

 Three years and a week later, he scored his first international goal since the hat-trick, to conclude a 2–0 win over neighbours Macedonia in Skopje.